ckuelker/quick-guide-en-us/Dev/HPC/linpack.md

 make[1]: Leaving directory '/opt/hpc/hpl/2.3/openmpi/openblas-pthread/hpl-2.3'
 ```

-Next it is possible to run HPL on a single node.
+Next, it is possible to run HPL on a single node.
 Prepare some variables and a
 `hostfile`.
-Execute this manually or create a start script.
-If the binary is
+Run this manually or create a startup script.
+If the binary is not
-not too big, it also might be advisable to copy the `xhpl` binary and
+too large, it may also be advisable to copy the `xhpl` binary and the
-`Make.rpi` file to the run directory, to recreate  or recheck the run on
+`Make.rpi` file to the run directory to rebuild or re-test the run on different
-different hardware.
-An alternative is to make a note about the binary path an
+hardware.
+An alternative is to make a note of the binary path and never
-never recompile the archive under that directory ...
+recompile the archive under that directory ...

+__This is an example of a simple startup script:__

 ```bash
 #!/usr/bin/zsh